lindakatcodes/lindakatdev/content/blog/pb-snake.md

 ### Making the snake grow properly

 For this game, your snake starts as a single spot, then grows as it eats.
 The body also needs to stay a consistent length, until the food trigger makes it bigger.
-So it needs to move as a specific length on the screen.
+So it needs to move to new spots, and maintain it's length.

-Not really sure why it took me a bit to work out, but in the end I decided the best way to track the snake was to keep an array of my recent moves, as well as a variable storing the current length of the snake.
+Not really sure why it took me a bit to work out, but in the end I decided the best way to track the snake was to keep an array of my moves, as well as a variable storing the current length of the snake.

 Basically, each time the snake moves, the moves array needs to update.
-It needs to add the new move to the array, and then, depending on the length, it needs to remove a certain number of old moves from the array.
-Then, the line can be redrawn from the updated array list.
+It needs to add the new move to the array, and then it needs to remove the oldest move from the array.
+Then the line can be adjusted from the updated array list.
 This lets it always show as a certain length, and makes it relatively easy to grow as well!

-Also made sure to check the length of the moves array - when we first eat a piece of food, our array isn't going to be as long as the body needs to be yet, so we don't want to remove anything.
+I also made sure to check the length of the moves array - when we first eat a piece of food, our array isn't going to be as long as the new body length needs to be yet, so we don't want to remove anything.

 ### Covering the old moves